 Afinitor; Afinitor Disperz; Zortress

-- In people who have had a kidney transplant, the risk of a blood clot in your kidney transplant may be raised.
+- In people who have had a kidney transplant, the risk of a blood clot in the kidney transplant may be raised.
 This may lead to loss of the kidney.
 Most of the time, this has happened within the first 30 days after the kidney transplant.
-Call your doctor right away if you have back, groin, or belly pain; are not able to pass urine; have blood in your urine, dark urine, a fever, or an upset stomach; or you are throwing up.
+Call the doctor right away if your child has back, groin, or belly pain; is not able to pass urine; has blood in the urine, dark urine, a fever, or an upset stomach; or is throwing up.

-- If you are taking this drug with cyclosporine, you will need a lower dose of cyclosporine.
-Talk with your doctor.
+- If your child is taking this drug with cyclosporine, your child will need a lower dose of cyclosporine.
+Talk with the doctor.

-- This drug is not to be used if you have had a heart transplant.
+- This drug is not to be used if your child has had a heart transplant.
 More deaths were seen in people taking this drug after a heart transplant.
-Talk with your doctor.
+Talk with the doctor.

 - It is used to treat cancer.